mahmudhera/mpralegnet_predict/README.md

   --device cuda:0
 ```

-The script will:

-- read `/path/to/model_dir/config.json`
-- auto-pick a checkpoint under that directory
-- run batched GPU predictions
-- (by default) average forward and reverse-complement predictions if `reverse_augment=true` in the config.
+What happens: the script reads `config.json`, auto-picks a checkpoint, runs batched predictions, and (by default) averages forward and reverse-complement predictions if `reverse_augment=true` in the config.

-### B) If you have explicit checkpoint + config paths
+**Path B: You have explicit checkpoint + config paths**

 ```bash
 python scripts/predict.py \